elastic/elastic-agent-gcp-kubernetes-app/docs/next-steps.md

 # Next steps

-If you installed the application great, is now ready to collect data!
+If you successfully installed the application by following the steps [here](./installation.md), great job!
+Now you're ready to collect some data!

 By default the Elastic Agent does not have any policy assigned so will not collect any data.